ahoffecker-cei/simple-budget/docs/prd.md

 - Data encryption at rest and in transit using industry-standard security practices

 **Hosting and Infrastructure:**
-- Azure App Service for application hosting with integrated CI/CD pipeline support
+- Local development environment with SQL Server LocalDB for initial development
-- Azure Application Insights for monitoring, analytics, and performance tracking
+- Architecture designed to be Azure-ready for future cloud deployment
-- Target hosting costs under $500/month to align with bootstrap funding constraints
+- Future Azure App Service hosting with Application Insights monitoring planned post-MVP validation

 **Security and Compliance Requirements:**
 - HTTPS encryption mandatory for all data transmission